SoumyajyotiBanerjee/ProjectScrabbleTeam6/README.md

 # ProjectScrabbleTeam6
-Aim: given a of tiles on a scrabble rack , the program provides the user with all possible words that can be formed along with their score in descending order.
+Given a set of tiles on a scrabble rack , the program provides the user with all possible words that can be formed along with their score in descending order.

 Steps:
 1. Create all possible combinations.